Cool Job of the Month

 Emergency Medical Technician

 Heroes come in all shapes and sizes.
-As we have seen from the recent tragedy in New York and Washington, the lives of many individuals depend on the bravery and unrelenting persistence of others.
+As we have seen from the 9/11 tragedy in New York and Washington, the lives of many individuals depend on the bravery and unrelenting persistence of others.
 Firefighters, Police Officers, Doctors and Nurses all put their lives on-the-line everyday to help others.
 Included in this long list of heroes is Emergency Response Technicians (EMT); these individuals went right into the heart of ground zero to deliver immediate medical care to people who suffered serious, life threatening injuries.

 Why it's cool